 After crossing the finish line, it's time to get your coveted bling!
 You are handed a medal, bottled water and/or Powerade, and then a banana and snack pack.
 After that, stretch and make sure your legs are OK, get some last pics (the classic medal photo) and make your way back to your car (you remember where you parked, right?).
 Head back to your house or hotel and prepare for a well-earned nap!

 Spectator's Guide to a runDisney Event

 For those crazy enough to be at the parks before sunrise, but not crazy enough to be running (looking at you Leap ... ), support your favorite hoppin' frog as a spectator!
-It's great motivation knowing someone you care about is cheering you on.
+It's great motivation to know that someone you care about is cheering you on.
 For some races, there's even live runner tracking available so you can be notified of where your runner is!
 Course maps are available ahead of time so you can plan out where you will watch.
 There will be set stops that people can watch from.
 Depending on the length of the race, there will be multiple spectator locations.
 For the half and full marathons, spectators can take the monorail between EPCOT and Magic Kingdom to see runners multiple times.
 Seeing all of the runners head down Main Street toward the castle is a magical experience in itself.
 Many people will create signs or even dress up to help cheer participants on.

 Tips and Tricks for a runDisney Event

 - Allow for plenty of time to arrive well ahead of race time, especially if staying on-site and using Disney transportation.
 Better to arrive early and wait around than be concerned about missing the start time.